smaremanda/add-in-docs/essentials/create-a-task-pane-or-content-add-in-with-visual-studio.md

   ```

-    The  `readBoundData()` function calls the[Office.select](http://msdn.microsoft.com/en-us/library/23aeb136-da1f-4127-a798-99dc27bc4dae%28Office.1501401%29) method to get the binding created by the `bindData()` function, which has an **id** of `myBinding`.
+    The  `readBoundData()` function calls the [Office.select](http://msdn.microsoft.com/en-us/library/23aeb136-da1f-4127-a798-99dc27bc4dae%28Office.1501401%29) method to get the binding created by the `bindData()` function, which has an **id** of `myBinding`.
 (Alternatively, you can use the [Bindings.getByIdAsync](http://msdn.microsoft.com/en-us/library/2727c891-bc05-465c-9324-113fbfeb3fbb%28Office.1501401%29) method to access a binding by its **id**.)
 The function then calls the [Binding.getDataAsync](http://msdn.microsoft.com/en-us/library/5372ffd8-579d-4fcb-9e5b-e9a2128f3201%28Office.1501401%29) method to read the data from the binding.
 Because the binding is a matrix binding, you must specify the _coersionType_ as `"matrix"` for the call to succeed.

 5. On the  **Debug** menu, choose **Start Debugging** or press the F5 key.